asands94/Liveable/Issue-Backend.md

 ## Unexpected Behavior

 All categories are being pushed into a post whether all or none are actually checked off.
 I can see this in my backend.
+I know at least part of the issue is in my posts controller

 ## Expected Behavior